NorwegianGoat/cryptopunks_network_analysis/README.md

-# sna_exam
+# cryptopunks_network_analysis

 Repo for the Social Network Analysis Exam.
-The work consists in an analysis of the CryptoPunks' network.
+The work consists in an analysis of the CryptoPunks' network, you can read the results in the file named `report.pdf`.

 ## Data: